SendingA/Co-NavGPT2/docs/firenav_reproduction.md

 ```

 `weights/clip/ViT-B-32.pt` is a historical local artifact and is not read by
-the current VULCAN navigation path.
+the current FireNav navigation path.

 ## 5. HM3D scenes and ObjectNav episodes